Work modes

 Use your own tools

-Codex, Claude Code, and other MCP-compatible clients can connect through the Platform MCP server when teams prefer local workflows.
+Codex, Claude Code, and other MCP-compatible clients can connect through the agent setup path.

 Product model